ToxicOrca/Shuffle-And-Slay/README.md

 This project is open-source and released under the MIT License.
 Feel free to modify, share, or fork it!

+**App Icon**: AI-generated with assistance from OpenAI's ChatGPT.
+Free to use and distribute under the same license as this project.

+This project was developed with the assistance of OpenAI's ChatGPT.

 # ❤️ Contributing
 If you find a bug or have an idea, feel free to open an issue.